grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

     <img
         src="creeper.png"
         class="figure-img img-fluid rounded"
-        alt="This is a pretty healthy looking Treecreeper"/>
+        alt="This is a pretty healthy-looking Treecreeper"/>
     <figcaption class="figure-caption text-center">
-        This is a pretty healthy looking Treecreeper
+        This is a pretty healthy-looking Treecreeper
     </figcaption>
 </figure>